-The purpose of the Postdoctoral Fellowships category is to increase an early-career professional's interest in the SCI field and to encourage researchers from related health disciplines (e.g., nursing, occupational therapy, physical therapy, engineering, therapeutic recreation, public health, psychology, social work, etc.) to undertake training in research areas that benefit the SCI field.
+The purpose of the Postdoctoral Fellowships category is to increase an early-career professional's interest in psychosocial research as it pertains to SCI and to encourage researchers from related health disciplines to undertake training in research areas that benefit the SCI field.
 Funding for each year of the two-year project is \$100,000 for a maximum total of \$200,000.